-Every Engineering material has a set of properties that make them suitable for one work or the other.
-These properties are classified as – physical properties and chemical properties of materials.
-Here, we will discuss the physical properties of an engineering material in detail.
+Every engineering material has a specific set of properties that make it suitable for one application or another.
+These properties are broadly classified into physical properties and chemical properties.
+In this article, we will discuss the physical properties of engineering materials in detail.

 Types of Physical Properties of Engineering Materials

-Physical properties are of two types: Intensive properties and Extensive properties.
+Physical properties are classified into two main types:

 Intensive Properties

-Intensive properties are the properties that are independent of the volume or size of the engineering material.
-These properties are also known as Bulk properties.
-The followings are the intensive physical properties of the materials.
+Intensive properties are those physical properties that are independent of the size, shape, or amount of material.
+These properties are also known as bulk properties.

 - Pressure